w3c/wai-cognitive/content/index.md

 * developing additional requirements to be included in future versions of WCAG
 * developing standards for [personalization](https://www.w3.org/WAI/personalization/), which is a key aspect of cognitive accessibility

-### Supplemental Guidance: Content Usable
+### Supplemental Guidance

+Supplemental guidance provides additional ways to improve accessibility beyond what is required by WCAG 2.
+Following the guidance is not required to meet WCAG.

+We encourage you to follow the guidance to meet more user needs.
+The accessibility issues addressed in this guidance are essential for people with certain disabilities to be able to use digital technology.

+**[Cognitive Accessibility Guidance](/WCAG2/supplemental/#cognitiveaccessibilityguidance)** in <cite>Supplemental Guidance to WCAG 2</cite> provides brief "Objectives" and "Design Patterns" that include:
+* what to do to improve accessibility
+* how it helps when applied
+* examples

-**[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)** (“Content Usable”) helps you increase accessibility for people with cognitive and learning disabilities.
+[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/) (“Content Usable”) is a much long document.
+It is an informative Working Group Note (not a W3C standard).
 It includes:
 * aims and objectives for usable content
-* design patterns (ways) to make content usable
+* design patterns (ways) to make content usable _(these are the same as in [Cognitive Accessibility Guidance](/WCAG2/supplemental/#cognitiveaccessibilityguidance) linked above)_
 * including users in design and testing activities
 * personas (user stories) and user needs

-The Content Usable document is an informative Working Group Note (not a W3C standard).
-It provides “supplemental guidance” beyond the requirements of WCAG 2. **It is not required for conformance to WCAG**.

-WAI is currently working on integrating the Objectives and Patterns from Content Usable in a new section of the WAI website.
-That will be easier for some people to use.

 We welcome comments for the next version of Content Usable.
 To comment, please open a new issue in the [COGA GitHub repository](https://github.com/w3c/coga/issues/new) or send comments in e-mail to: public-coga-comments@w3.org